Posterior linearisation smoothing with robust iterations: Background

 \subsection{The Gauss--Newton (\gn) method}

 It is useful to view the iterated smoothers as optimisation algorithms, by identifying a cost function that they minimise.
-An important advantage with this is that it enables us to make use of other optimisation methods, to minimise the same cost function, which have better convergence properties.
-Formulated as a general optimisation problem, many techniques can be applied but the smoothers offer the advantage of exploiting the problem structure.
+An important advantage with this is that it enables us to make use of more general optimisation methods, with better convergence properties.